$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: sigma -PCA: a unified neural model for linear and nonlinear PCA

-If we try to optimise the loss in Eq. \ref{eq:npca-unified-loss} with gradient descent, nothing interesting happens.
+To derive the new nonlinear PCA loss from the general form in Eq. \ref{eq:npca-unified-loss}, we need to make one modification: we need to omit, from the weight update, the decoder contribution.
 To understand why, we need to have a closer look at the individual contributions of both the encoder and the decoder to the update of $\mathbf{W}$.
 Given that gradient contributions are additive, we will be computing each contribution separately then adding them up.
-This is as if we untie the weights of the encoder ($\mat{W}_e$, $\mat{\Sigma}_e$) and the decoder ($\mat{W}_d$, $\mat{\Sigma}_d$), compute their respective gradients, and then tie them back up, summing the contributions.
-Without loss of generality, we will look at the stochastic gradient descent update (i.e. batch size of 1, omitting the expectation), and multiply by $\frac{1}{2}$ for convenience, so as to compute the gradients of
+This is as if we untie the weights of the encoder ($\bW_e$, $\mSigma_e$) and the decoder ($\bW_d$, $\mSigma_d$), compute their respective gradients, and then tie them back up, summing the contributions.
+Without loss of generality, we will look at the stochastic gradient descent update (i.e. the loss $\ell$ of a single sample), and multiply by $\frac{1}{2}$ for convenience, so as to compute the gradients of

-Let $\mat{y} = \mat{x}\mat{W}_e$, $\mat{z} = \mat{y}\mat{\Sigma}_e^{-1}$, $\hat{\mat{x}} = h(\mat{z})\mat{\Sigma}_d\mat{W}_d^T$, and $\hat{\mat{y}} = \hat{\mat{x}}\mat{W}_e$.
+Let $\vy = \vx\bW_e$, $\mat{z} = \vy\mSigma_e^{-1}$, $\hat{\vx} = h(\mat{z})\mSigma_d\bW_d^T$, and $\hat{\vy} = \hat{\vx}\bW_e$.
 By computing the gradients, we get

-Now that we have traced the origin of each contribution, we can easily compute the gradient when the weights are tied, i.e. $\mat{W}=\mat{W}_e = \mat{W}_d$ and $\mat{\Sigma} = \mat{\Sigma}_e = \mat{\Sigma}_d$, but we can still inspect each contribution separately:
+Now that we have traced the origin of each contribution, we can easily compute the gradient when the weights are tied, i.e. $\bW=\bW_e = \bW_d$ and $\mSigma = \mSigma_e = \mSigma_d$, but we can still inspect each contribution separately:

-From this, we can see the following: the contribution of the decoder, $ \frac{\partial \mathcal{L}}{\partial \mathbf{W}_d}$, will be zero when $\hat{\mathbf{x}}\approx\mathbf{x}$, and that of the encoder, $ \frac{\partial \mathcal{L}}{\partial \mathbf{W}_e}$, when $\hat{\mathbf{y}}\approx\mathbf{y}$.
+From this, we can see the following: the contribution of the decoder, $ \frac{\partial \ell}{\partial \bW_d}$, will be zero when $\hat{\vx}\approx\vx$, and that of the encoder, $ \frac{\partial \ell}{\partial \bW_e}$, when $\hat{\vy}\approx\vy$.
 Thus, unsurprisingly, the decoder puts the emphasis on the input reconstruction, while the encoder puts the emphasis on the latent reconstruction.